basemkhirat/dotapp-framework/manual/authorization.md

         if (req.can("book.update", 10)) {
             console.log(
-                "I can update book that have ID=10 as I am the creator" );
+                "I can update this book because I am the creator" );
         }